Anti-spam techniques: Automated techniques for email administrators

 There are now a large number of applications, appliances, services, and software systems that email administrators can use to reduce the load of spam on their systems and mailboxes.
-In general these attempt to reject (or "block"), the majority of spam email outright at the SMTP connection stage.
-If they do accept a message, they will typically then analyze the content further – and may decide to "quarantine" any categorized as spam.
+In general, these attempt to reject (or "block") the majority of spam email outright at the SMTP connection stage.
+If they do accept a message, they will typically then analyze the content further and may decide to "quarantine" any categorized as spam.

 Authentication

 A number of systems have been developed that allow domain name owners to identify email as authorized.
 Many of these systems use the DNS to list sites authorized to send email on their behalf.
 After many other proposals, SPF, DKIM and DMARC are all now widely supported with growing adoption.
-While not directly attacking spam, these systems make it much harder to spoof addresses, a common technique of spammers - but also used in phishing, and other types of fraud via email.
-Using any combination of these will increase the renown of an administrator, preventing emails from being mislabeled as spam or junk.
+While not directly attacking spam, these systems make it much harder to spoof addresses, a common technique of spammers also used in phishing and other types of fraud via email.
+Using any combination of these will help prevent emails from being mislabeled as spam or junk.